curiousoffice/playbook/README.rst

 After that, the following stuff is set up:

-- Project mailing-list (project@sophilabs.com - which includes the client and project-dev@sophilabs.com - which include only the technical team)
+- Project mailing-list: project@sophilabs.com, which includes the client and project-dev@sophilabs.com, which include only the technical team
 - JIRA tracker (provided by client)
 - Gitlab or Github repositories (provided by client)
 - Jenkins project (provided by client)